This company is not yet accredited. To learn more, see reviews below or submit your own.

 P.S.
 Before leaving the mall that day I returned to Stride Rite to ask what the Regional Manager's name was and a tel. number where I could reach that person.
 I was told by a different employee, as the woman before her that day (the one that helped me with the original sale) had left for the day and that no, they cannot give out that information and in addition, (referring to the original salesperson) "I was warned about you!"

-Stride Rite Company Profile
+Stride Rite Company Information

 - Company Name: